jonlabelle/pwsh-daily-backup/README.md

 ### Example 3: Multiple Sources with Cleanup

-Back up multiple directories and files, keeping only the latest 7 daily backups with detailed progress output and consolidated metadata.
+Back up multiple directories and files, keeping only the latest 7 daily backups with detailed progress output and backup metadata.

 ```powershell
 New-DailyBackup `